Generic Letter

 You should send out job rejection letters as soon as possible, but not too quickly.
 Avoid issuing rejections on the same day they are received, as this may raise the suspicion that not enough time was spent assessing the applications.

-In the same way, job offer confirmation emails may be automated and standardized, applicant rejection letters or rejection emails can be automated and uniform for a faster hiring process.
+In the same way, job offer confirmation emails may be automated and standardized, and applicant rejection letters or rejection emails can be automated and standardized for a faster hiring process.

 If a candidate has attended a job interview and you have determined they are not the right person for the job, human resources should aim to send them a job rejection letter within 48 hours of the interview.